urql-graphql/urql/docs/api.md

 - `.extractData()` which is typically used on the server-side to extract the server-side rendered data.

-This is basically a small cache that collects data on the server and is used on the client to "repeat" the results of queries on the client that have been generated on the server.
+Basically, the `ssrExchange` is a small cache that collects data during the server-side rendering pass, and allows you to populate the cache on the client-side with the same data.

 During React rehydration this cache will be emptied and it will become inactive and won't change the results of queries after